 Inventory and Condition

 It is important that you do this because you may after your departure be charged for any items that are missing or any dilapidation that is deemed to be beyond normal wear and tear.
+Please note the updated dilapidation charges for 2020/21 will be posted in due course.

 When students accept the offer of a room online, they are also required to accept online the residential licence.
 This Licence is the agreement between you as the occupant of the room and Trinity.
 It is important that you read and understand the licence because it states your responsibilities.
 Among other matters, the licence states the terms under which you may leave your accommodation early and it details what is permitted and what is prohibited.